Intel-bigdata/OAP/oap-native-sql/resource/installation.md

 ```

 ## Install by Conda
-We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
-If you have finished [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps.
+We have provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
+If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps, you can jump to [Configuration](#spark-configurations-for-native-sql-engine).

 ## Install arrow 0.17.0 dependencies